1922 Alabama Crimson Tide football team: Texas

 In their second road game of the season, Alabama was defeated by the Texas Longhorns 19–10 at Clark Field in Austin.
 Alabama took an early 7–0 lead in the first two minutes of the game after Charles Bartlett threw a 25-yard touchdown pass to William Baty.
 Texas responded with a pair of touchdowns later in the quarter for a 13–7 lead.
 The first came on an Ivan Robertson pass to George Gardere and the second on a Yancy Culp run.
 A Robertson field goal in the second quarter extended the Longhorns lead to 16–7 at halftime.

 After a 31-yard Robertson field goal in the third extended the Texas lead, Alabama scored the final points of the game on a short L. O. Wesley field goal later in the quarter and made the final score 19–10.
-The loss brought Alabama's all-time record against Texas to 0–3.